Cuts, Scratches And Grazes On A Tattoo

 The more effective your immune system is at protecting you, the quicker and more efficiently you are likely to heal.

-You can help to ensure your wound heals as quickly as possible by getting good sleep, drinking sufficient amounts of water, and eating a healthy, balanced diet.
+You can help to ensure your wound heals as quickly as possible by getting good sleep, drinking adequate amounts of water, and eating a healthy, balanced diet.

 What to Do if a Cut or Graze Has Damaged Your Tattoo

 Before worrying too much and jumping to conclusions, you should wait at least 2-3 weeks after cutting/damaging your tattoo before confirming whether there has been any lasting effect to the area.

 Cuts and grazes can take quite a while to recover, and while they may initially look bad, they very often disappear without leaving any lasting damage – even on tattoos.

 However, if you discover a cut or graze has in fact left some scarring, fading or blemishing on your tattoo, then you should consult your tattoo artist as they will be best at deciding what the next best move will be.

 If the leftover damage is small enough, a good artist should be able to cover it up so it blends in better with the rest of the tattoo.